rochester-rcl/specify7-docker/README.md

     git clone https://github.com/specify/specify7-docker.git
   ```

-* If you want to use your own database with specify7, export your database following the instructions [here](https://update.specifysoftware.org/docker/src/Backup_Specify_Database.pdf).
+* **NOTE**: This fork requires you to manually import your Specify database.
+It *does not* include a demo database.
+Before starting the service for the first time, copy the *example.env* file to *.env* and set the SPECIFY_DATA_DIR variable to an absolute path on your local system.
+To import your database, first export it following the instructions [here](https://update.specifysoftware.org/docker/src/Backup_Specify_Database.pdf).
 To import the database, start the `mariadb` service: `docker-compose up mariadb` and import the exported .sql file with the following command:

 ```bash
 docker exec -i mariadb sh -c 'exec mysql -D specify -uroot -p"$MYSQL_ROOT_PASSWORD"' < path/to/database/database.sql